bramleyccslab/website_files/content/member/janphilipp.md

 <!--  I am a PhD student in Neil Bramley's Computational Cognitive Science Lab at the University of Edinburgh. -->

-Hello!
-I am a PhD Student at The University of Edinburgh working in the [Computational Cognitive Science Lab](https://www.bramleylab.ppls.ed.ac.uk/) with [Neil Bramley](https://www.bramleylab.ppls.ed.ac.uk/member/neil/) and [Chris Lucas](https://lucaslab-uoe.github.io/members/chris/).
-I am broadly interested in building human-like intelligent machines and multi-agent environments for collective problem solving.
+Hi!
+I am a third-year PhD Student at The University of Edinburgh, working in the Computational Cognitive Science Lab with Neil Bramley and Chris Lucas.
+I currently work on representation and concept learning.
+A representative recent work can be found [**here**](https://www.sciencedirect.com/science/article/pii/S0010028522000421).

-My current research mainly focuses on how agents learn and adapt probabilistic programs in a challenging game of inductive logic ([Demo](http://zendo-cond-3.herokuapp.com/)).
-Additionally, I work on probabilistic and causal reasoning in multi-agent reasoning tasks ([Demo](https://eco.ppls.ed.ac.uk/~s1938897/space_fish/)).
-My PhD is funded by the German Academic Scholarship Foundation.

-Prior to joining The University of Edinburgh, I completed an MSc in Cognitive and Decision Sciences from University College London working with David Lagnado's [Causal Cognition Lab](https://www.ucl.ac.uk/lagnado-lab/).
-During my time in London, I was also part of the [Computational Neuroscience & Psychiatry Group](https://www.pinotsislab.com/) where I worked with Dimitris Pinotsis.
+Prior to joining The University of Edinburgh, I pursued a Master's degree in Cognitive and Decision Sciences from University College London working with David Lagnado's Causal Cognition Lab.
+During my time in London, I was also part of the Computational Neuroscience & Psychiatry Group where I collaborated with Dimitris Pinotsis (City, University of London) and Alan Jasanoff (MIT).

-You can find my personal website and publications [**here**](https://janphilippfranken.github.io/).
+Please check my [**personal website**](https://janphilippfranken.github.io/) for updates.

 <!-- You can write $\LaTeX$ and *Markdown* here. -->